Syssos/Go_Shell/cmds/README.md

 ## Pond Example

 Ponds are meant to give a developer the means to start up a basic web application so they can get to testing services as fast as possible.

-An example of how this is acheived was created and stored within the [etc/Revero](https://github.com/Syssos/Go_Shell/tree/main/etc/Revero) directory.
+An example of how this is achieved was created and stored within the [etc/Revero](https://github.com/Syssos/Go_Shell/tree/main/etc/Revero) directory.